sourcegraph/handbook/content/marketing/marketing_operations.md

 HubSpot automatically captures the parameter as long as the URL parameter name matches the HubSpot field name.

 The forms that support UTM are:

+- Registration for a livestream
-- Request a demo form
+- Request a demo or enterprise trial
+- Request a PDF
 - Request code change management demo
-- Contact us form
+- Contact us
 - In-product request (enterprise) trial

 The parameters that our HubSpot workflows support are `utm_campaign`, `utm_source` and `utm_medium`.
 Tag @ericbm in #marketing if more parameters are needed.